 One of the most horrendous acts that can happen in our society is the sexual abuse of a child.
 This perversion of power can scar a young child, affecting their emotional growth and every aspect of their lives.
 Unfortunately, it is difficult to protect these young victims, especially when their abusers are adults that are often those closest to them: family members, educators, caregivers and even clergy.

 Although nothing can detract from the pain this type of abuse can cause, civil lawsuits against the perpetrator can provide compensation for injuries and give a sense of closure for many victims.
-As Chicago sexual abuse attorneys, Rosenfeld Injury Lawyers is committed to holding responsible parties fully accountable under Illinois when it comes to paying damages in civil lawsuits deriving from their acts.
+As Chicago sexual abuse attorneys, Rosenfeld Injury Lawyers LLC is committed to holding responsible parties fully accountable under Illinois when it comes to paying damages in civil lawsuits deriving from their acts.

 Impacts Of Sexual Abuse On A Child, Teen & Adult